betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 Before diving into details, I need to make a major note: I'm not going to write too much about texture filtering for now, mainly because I haven't done much with texture filtering in Takua at all.
 Mipmapping was originally invented as an elegant solution to the problem of expensive texture filtering in rasterized rendering; when a texture had detail that was more high frequency than the distance between neighboring pixels in the framebuffer, aliasing would occur when the texture was sampled.
 Mipmaps are typically generated with pre-computed filtering for mip levels above the original resolution, allowing for single texture samples to appear antialiased.
-For a comprehensive discussion of texture filtering, how it relates to mipmaps, and more advanced techniques, see [section 10.4.3 in Physically Based Rendering 3rd Edition](http://www.pbr-book.org/3ed-2018/Texture/Image_Texture.html#MIPMaps) [(Pharr et al. 2016)](http://www.pbr-book.org).
+For a comprehensive discussion of texture filtering, how it relates to mipmaps, and more advanced techniques, see [section 10.4.3 in Physically Based Rendering 3rd Edition](http://www.pbr-book.org/3ed-2018/Texture/Image_Texture.html#MIPMaps) [[Pharr et al. 2016]](http://www.pbr-book.org).

 For now, Takua just uses a point sampler for all texture filtering; my interest in mipmaps is mostly for memory efficiency and texture caching instead of filtering.
 My thinking is that in a path tracer that is going to generate hundreds or even thousands of paths for each framebuffer pixel, the need for single-sample antialiasing becomes somewhat lessened, since we're already basically supersampling.
 Good texture filtering is still ideal of course, but being lazy and just relying on supersampling to get rid of texture aliasing in primary visibility is... not necessarily the worst short-term solution in the world.
 Furthermore, relying on just point sampling means each texture sample only requires two texture lookups: one from the integer mip level and one from the integer mip level below the continuous float mip level at a sample point (see the next section for more on this).
 Using only two texture lookups per texture sample is highly efficient due to minimized memory access and minimized branching in the code.
-Interestingly, the Moonray team at Dreamworks Animation arrived at more or less the same conclusion [(Lee et al. 2017)](https://dl.acm.org/citation.cfm?doid=3105762.3105768); they point out in their paper that geometric complexity, for all intents and purposes, has an infinite frequency, whereas pre-filtered mipmapped textures are already band limited.
+Interestingly, the Moonray team at Dreamworks Animation arrived at more or less the same conclusion [[Lee et al. 2017]](https://dl.acm.org/citation.cfm?doid=3105762.3105768); they point out in their paper that geometric complexity, for all intents and purposes, has an infinite frequency, whereas pre-filtered mipmapped textures are already band limited.
 As a result, the number of samples required to resolve geometric aliasing should be more than enough to also resolve any texture aliasing.
 The Moonray team found that this approach works well enough to be their default mode in production.